savieman/GeckoToolsAssessment/work-log.md

 17:27 17:46 fixed project not running because of wrong properties

-17:46 18:02 trying to fix org.hibernate.StaleObjectStateException Row was updated or deleted by another transaction (or unsaved- value mapping was incorrect): [com.example.RecipeService.Model.Recipe#0]
+17:46 18:02 trying to fix org.hibernate.StaleObjectStateException Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect): [com.example.RecipeService.Model.Recipe#0]

 18:02 18:20 Created a working docker-compose file to make running a docker-container with the service easier

-18:20 18:30 Comitting all the files in singles commits that I hadn't committed yet
+18:20 18:30 Committing all the files in singles commits that I hadn't committed yet

 ## June 30
 12:30 12:35 setting things up